 2:20 – 2:30 p.m.
 Break

 2:30 – 3:30 p.m.
-Research Highlights: Researches will share brief, impactful updates on their work, highlighting the scale, scope and diversity of environmental research at WashU.
+Research Highlights: Researchers will share brief, impactful updates on their work, highlighting the scale, scope and diversity of environmental research at WashU.
+The highlighted talks will include:

-3:40 – 4:30 Graduate Student Lightning Talks: This fast-paced session will showcase the exciting work of WashU’s environmental graduate student community.
+3:30 – 4:30 Graduate Student Lightning Talks: This fast-paced session will showcase the exciting work of WashU’s environmental graduate student community.
 These 5-minute talks will give brief, impactful glimpses into emerging research.
-Apply to present a lightning talk, applications are due Jan.
-26
+The presenters include:

 The symposium is open to all members of the WashU community as well as St. Louis’ broader environmental and research communities.